UnrealSolutionsLtd/RuntimeVideoRecorderBinariesDocs/README.md

 ---

-## Installation & Downloading
+## How to download

-Please go to the official website [page](https://unrealsolutions.com/docs/products/runtime-video-recorder/installation.html).
-Please download the latest version of RVR [here](https://github.com/UnrealSolutionsLtd/RuntimeVideoRecorderBinariesDocs/releases).
+Download the latest version of RVR [here](https://github.com/UnrealSolutionsLtd/RuntimeVideoRecorderBinariesDocs/releases).
+Go to the official website [page](https://unrealsolutions.com/docs/products/runtime-video-recorder/installation.html) for installation guidance.

 ## Overview